 Because of its wide head, it gives the impression of being bulky.
-However, it is not heavy and stays under 200 grams and feels well balanced.
+However, it is not heavy and stays under 200 grams, and feels well balanced.

 Some of the second-generation Arc5 shavers like ES-LV9N have an aluminum body, but ES-LV67 and ES-LV97 feature a plastic body.
 However, from nowhere it feels plasticky and has a premium look.

-When we talk about ergonomics, ES-LV67/ES-LV97 has streamlined rubber inserts which provide an easy grip.
+When we talk about ergonomics, ES-LV67/ES-LV97 has streamlined rubber inserts that provide an easy grip.
 In addition, these rubber inserts have a grooved surface that provides a non-slip grip.
 This is especially of use if you are fond of wet shaving or shave in the shower.

 In addition, it has a wide thumb rest just below the shaving head which increases the ergonomic profile of the shaver.

-Both new models have a simple interface and consists of just one power button.
+Both new models have a simple interface and consist of just one power button.
 In addition, it has a simple long display that shows various levels of the battery ranging from 20 to 100%.
 It displays a lock icon when the travel lock is employed.

-On the backside of the head, there is a switch button which serves to lock the head in a certain position or unlock it for pivoting.
+On the backside of the head, there is a switch button that serves to lock the head in a certain position or unlock it for pivoting.
 It also functions to release the pop-up trimmer for use.